 TREC 2006 was the first year the Blog track was run.
 A new large test collection of blog data, called Blog06, was created, and a blog particular feature has been tackled, namely the opinionated nature of posts on the blogosphere.
 The participants results suggest that this task is challenging, and requires further investigation.
 We found that the retrieval performance on the opinion retrieval task is strongly dominated by the performance on the underlying topic relevance task, emphasising the importance of a strong retrieval baseline.
-We also found that the pooled documents were not infiltrated by spam to any great extent.
+We also found that the pooled documents were not infiltrated by spam to any great extent, however the presence of the spam in the pool did not affect the overall ranking of systems.
 Moreover, there was no strong evidence that participating systems predominately retrieved one kind of opinion than another.
-Finally, these seems to be a positive but not strong correlation between difficulty of topics, in terms of opinion-finding MAP and topic-relevance MAP.
+Finally, there seems to be a positive but not strong correlation between difficulty of topics, in terms of opinion-finding MAP and topic-relevance MAP.
 It is hoped that by using the relevance assessments of this year as training data, participants will be able to further their techniques for identifying opinionated blog posts.